-Interest Penalty on Early Withdrawal of Savings. -- Internal Revenue Code, Section 62, (12).
-Mississippi Code of 1972 (supp.), Section 27-7-16.
+Interest Penalty on Early Withdrawal of Savings - IRC, § 62(12).
+Mississippi Code of 1972 (Supp.), § 27-7-16.

 Penalties forfeited because of premature withdrawal of funds from time savings accounts or deposits are allowed as an adjustment to gross income.
-An adjustment is provided for deductions allowed by IRC, Section 165 for losses incurred in any transaction entered into for profit, though not connected with a trade or business, to the extent that such losses include amounts forfeited to a bank, mutual savings bank, savings and loan association, cooperative bank, or homestead association as a penalty for premature withdrawal of funds from a time savings account, certificate of deposit, or similar class of deposit.
+An adjustment is provided for deductions allowed by IRC, § 165 for losses incurred in any transaction entered into for profit, though not connected with a trade or business, to the extent that such losses include amounts forfeited to a bank, mutual savings bank, savings and loan association, cooperative bank, or homestead association as a penalty for premature withdrawal of funds from a time savings account, certificate of deposit, or similar class of deposit.
 The purpose of this provision is to comply with federal tax codes.

-Unreimbursed Moving Expense -- Internal Revenue Code, Sections 62 and 217, Mississippi Code of 1972 (supp.), Section 27-7-18(2).
+Unreimbursed Moving Expense - IRC, §s 62 and 217.
+Mississippi Code of 1972 (Supp.), § 27-7-18(2).

-Individual taxpayers are allowed to deduct unreimbursed moving expenses paid during the tax year as an adjustment to gross income in accordance with provisions of the Internal Revenue Code, and rules, regulations and revenue procedures relating to moving expenses not in direct conflict with provisions of the Mississippi Income Tax Law.
+Individual taxpayers are allowed to deduct unreimbursed moving expenses paid during the tax year as an adjustment to gross income in accordance with provisions of the IRC, and rules, regulations and revenue procedures relating to moving expenses not in direct conflict with provisions of the Mississippi Income Tax Law.

-Contributions or Payments to a Mississippi College Savings Plan (MACS & MPACT). --Mississippi Code of 1972 (Supp.), Sec.
-27-7-18.
+Contributions or Payments to a Mississippi College Savings Plan (MACS & MPACT) - Mississippi Code of 1972 (Supp.), § 27-7-18.

 Contributions or payments to a Mississippi Affordable College Savings (MACS) program account are deductible from gross income.
-Payments made under a prepaid tuition contract entered into under the Mississippi Prepaid Affordable College Tuition (MPACT) program are deductible as provided in Section 37-155-17.
+Payments made under a prepaid tuition contract entered into under the Mississippi Prepaid Affordable College Tuition (MPACT) program are deductible as provided in § 37-155-17.

-Self-Employed Medical Insurance. -- Mississippi Code of 1972 (Supp.), Section 27-7-18.
+Self-Employed Medical Insurance - Mississippi Code of 1972 (Supp.), § 27-7-18.

-Self-employed individuals may deduct as an adjustment to gross income amounts paid during the tax year for insurance which constitute medical care for the taxpayer, his/her spouse and dependents in accordance with provisions of the Internal Revenue Code.
+Self-employed individuals may deduct as an adjustment to gross income amounts paid during the tax year for insurance which constitute medical care for the taxpayer, his/her spouse and dependents in accordance with provisions of the IRC.

-Organ Donation Deduction. - Mississippi Code of 1972 (supp.)
-Section 27-7-18.
+Organ Donation Deduction - Mississippi Code of 1972 (Supp.) § 27-7-18.

-A one time deduction not to exceed Ten Thousand Dollars (\$10,000) from gross income is allowed for unreimbursed travel expenses, lodging expenses and lost wages an individual incurred as a result of, and related to, the donation, while living, of one or more of his or her organs for human organ transplantation.
+A one-time deduction not to exceed ten thousand dollars (\$10,000) from gross income is allowed for unreimbursed travel expenses, lodging expenses and lost wages an individual incurred as a result of, and related to, the donation, while living, of one or more of his or her organs for human organ transplantation.
 The term "organ" means all or a part of a liver, pancreas, kidney, intestine, lung or bone marrow.